mVermaat/Crm.Specflow/README.md

 ## Multi user support
 You can login with other users by writing a simple extension

+## Multi language support
+You can test using users with different languages using the same test scripts.
+See [here](https://github.com/DynamicHands/Crm.Specflow/wiki/Writing-Features#localization) for more info.

 # NuGet packages

 Two nuget packages are available.